Download CBSE Class 11 Physics Lab Manual 2023-24 Session in PDF

 (a) measure the diameter of a given wire,

-(b) measure the thickness of a given sheet; and
+(b) calculate the thickness of a conveyed sheet, and

 (c) determine the volume of an irregular lamina.

-Experiment 3To determine the radius of curvature of a given spherical surface by a
+Experiment 4To choose the radius of curvature of a given spherical surface by a

 spherometer.